 A header bidding wrapper works as a container that holds the adapters, allowing publishers to manage multiple ad partners in a unified way.
 When a user visits a publisher’s website, the wrapper communicates with multiple ad networks and SSPs through the adapters and sends a request for bids.
 The bidding requests are sent to all simultaneously rather than sequentially, as in the traditional ‘waterfall’ method.
 Let’s look at the process briefly:

 - A user visits the publisher’s website.
 The webpage responds with the page’s content and calls the header bidding wrapper.

 - The wrapper pauses the ad server’s tag (GPT) and sends an asynchronous call to all SSPs connected to the wrapper based on the configuration.

-- The demand partners get the bid responses from their respective demand-side platforms (DSPs) and return them back to the header bidding wrapper.
-The wrapper waits for a certain period of time (say 3s) based on the universal timeout.
+- The demand partners get the bid responses from their respective demand-side platforms (DSPs) and return them to the header bidding wrapper.
+The wrapper waits for a certain period (say 3s) based on the universal timeout.

-After that, the ad server compares the bid price of the demand partner with other non-guaranteed line items and guaranteed deals and delivers the ad creative of whoever has the highest bid.
+After that, the ad server compares the bid price of the demand partner with other non-guaranteed deals and guaranteed deals and delivers the ad creative of whoever has the highest bid.

 Benefits of Header Bidding Wrapper

 - Unbiased Auctions: Providing equal opportunity to all demand partners to bid.
 It can do so by randomizing the order of calling the demand partners.

 - Easy demand management: A wrapper can have multiple adapters and help you integrate them seamlessly.
 With a wrapper, you can easily add a new demand partner or remove/replace the existing one without changing the code of the individual demand partner on your webpage.